 5. See Some of Australia’s Best Waterfalls

-I think the theme is getting pretty clear now in this Tasmania travel guide.
-Many of the attractions and highlights are found in nature!
-And, for the waterfall lovers, there more than plenty to discover.
-In fact, I visited over 26 different waterfalls on my recent trip and still there were some I missed!
+I think the theme is getting pretty clear now that any of the attractions and highlights in Tasmania are found in nature!
+For waterfall lovers, there is more than plenty to discover.
+In fact, I visited over 26 different waterfalls in Tasmania and there are still more that I haven't seen yet.

 6. Explore Hobart